CP1401/Practicals/prac_09/README.md

 # Practical 9 - Strings & Files

-Write your answers for the early non-coding questions in a simple text file called `questions.txt`.
+Write your answers for the early non-coding questions in a simple text file called `p9questions.txt`.

 ## Quick Questions